 The summer exam season runs from 14th May to 29th June.

-GCSEs are changing and a new grading system will be phased in over the next few years starting in 2017 with new number grades (9-1) for English, English Literature and Mathematics, in 2018 the majority of other subjects will also be graded 9 - 1.
+GCSEs are changing and a new grading system is being phased in starting in 2017 with new number grades (9-1) for English, English Literature and Mathematics, in 2018 the majority of other subjects will also be graded 9 - 1.

 Please be aware that because of the changes to GCSEs it will not be possible to compare any school's results with previous performances.

 The regulations for the use of calculators in both GCE and GCSE examinations can be found on page 9 of the Joint Council for Qualifications (JCQ) booklet "Instructions for conducting examinations", which in turn can be found on the JCQ website at Instructions for Conducting Exams and are reproduced below: